 Happy Birthday must be one of the first and most important songs a child will learn.
 It has such a special significance and is one that that they will sing many times every year.
-So naturally it makes a really great piece for young pianists to learn.
-It is very popular for Birthday parties and it will go down so well with Granny!
+So naturally it makes a really great piece for young pianists.
+And of course it’s always very popular for birthday parties and goes down so well with Granny!

-How To Play Happy Birthday Easy Piano Music
+How To Play Happy Birthday Very Easy Piano Music

 1. Place hands over the notes, with both thumbs (1s) on middle C.